logdna/logdna-agent-v2/docs/README.md

 ### Configuration for Kubernetes Metadata Filtering

 In addition to being able to write custom regex expressions, the Agent can be configured to filter log lines associated with various Kubernetes resources.
+Specifically, the agent filters on Kubernetes Pod metadata.
 For example, include only log lines coming from a given namespace.
-This can be useful because writing a custom regex expression for filtering out logs coming from a specific Kubernetes resources requires the user to know how Kubernetes formats it's log files.
+This can be useful because writing a custom regex expression for filtering out logs coming from a specific resources requires the user to know how Kubernetes formats it's log files.
 Using the Kubernetes filtering configuration makes this much easier.

-You can configure the Kubernetes metadata filtering via the following environment variables:
+You can configure the Kubernetes Pod metadata filtering via the following environment variables:

-* include *only* log lines associated with a specific resource with `LOGDNA_K8S_METADATA_INCLUSION`
+* include *only* log lines associated with a specific resource with `LOGDNA_K8S_METADATA_LINE_INCLUSION`
-* exclude log lines associated with specific resource with `LOGDNA_K8S_METADATA_EXCLUSION`
+* exclude log lines associated with specific resource with `LOGDNA_K8S_METADATA_LINE_EXCLUSION`

 Currently, we support filtering on four different fields: namespace, pod, label and annotation.
 The following shows the nomenclature for each of the supported fields:

 ```
   namespace:<value>
-  pod:<value>
+  name:<value>
   label.<key>:<value>
   annotation.<key>:<value>
 ```